 D Asbestos crystals

-A 44-year-old man with a history of chronic alcohol abuse has lost 6 kg in the past five months.
+A 47-year-old man has lost 6 kg in 5 months.
 He has had a cough with hemoptysis along with pleuritic chest pain for the past 2 weeks.
-On physical examination his temperature is 37.5 C. A chest radiograph reveals a bilateral reticulonodular pattern of infiltrates.
-A transbronchial biopsy is performed and on microscopic examination shows epithelioid cells with necrotic debris.
+On physical examination his temperature is 37.5°C. A chest x-ray reveals a bilateral and predominantly upper lobe reticulonodular pattern of infiltrates with cavitation.
+A sputum sample is obtained and on light microscopic examination shows epithelioid cells with necrotic debris.
 Laboratory studies show a WBC count of 5890/microliter with 78% granulocytes, 15% lymphocytes, and 7% monocytes.
-Which of the following additional histologic findings is most likely to be present on his biopsy?
+Which of the following additional histologic findings is most likely to be present in his sputum?

 A Branching, septated hyphae

 C Clusters of small RBC-sized cysts staining with GMS

 A 20-year-old man falls to the ground while jogging.
 He suffers a minor abrasion to his left hand.
 However, within minutes he becomes dyspneic with right-sided chest pain.
 Bystanders call an ambulance.
 On arrival at the hospital, he has tachypnea and tachycardia.
 On physical examination breath sounds are absent over the right lung fields.
 A chest radiograph shows that the mediastinum is shifted to the left, and there are no fractures.
 A thoracentesis on the right yields a rush of air.
 Which of the following conditions is he most likely to have?